 The grievance procedure will be scaled to the risks and adverse impacts of the project and have include consideration of any affected communities.
 It will seek to resolve concerns promptly, using an understandable and transparent consultative process that is culturally appropriate and readily accessible, and at no cost and without retribution to the party that originated the issue or concern.
 The mechanism will not impede access to judicial or administrative remedies.
-The Project Company will advise Um Al Quwain Municipality about the mechanism to inform Affected Communities in the course of the stakeholder engagement process.
+The client will inform the Affected Communities about the mechanism in the course of the stakeholder engagement process.